33 High-Protein Dinners

 - Stir in garlic and ginger, cook for 1 minute.

-- Add diced chicken, season with salt and pepper, cook until browned on all sides.
+- Add diced chicken, season with salt and pepper, and cook until browned on all sides.

 - Sprinkle in curry powder, turmeric, cumin, and chili powder, stir well to coat the chicken.